DataHighway-DHX/documentation/docs/whitepaper.md

 No agreement is established or payment required if join is rejected, since the packets are dropped.

-End Device owners are sent an email notification recommending that they topup with a sufficient balance to pay for roaming network access when their balance drops too low, otherwise it will be disabled.
+End Device owners are sent an email notification recommending that they top-up with a sufficient balance to pay for roaming network access when their balance drops too low, otherwise it will be disabled.

 End Device roaming packets and associated Network Servers that forward them are stored in a counter that is reset to 0 each week, sufficiently after associated roaming fees and payments were made so it may be reverted if the counter value is found to be incorrect.
 Otherwise the list of changing IP addresses may get too long.
 The finalized transaction is used to prove whether the counter value is legitimate.